Pumpkin Challah Bread

 - Punch the dough down into the bowl a few times, then turn the dough out onto your floured work surface.
 Knead in some flour if the dough is sticky.

 - Divide the dough into thirds and roll each into a long snake.
 Braid as desired.
 I have attached a video on my blog on how to make a more complicated 6-strand blog.

 - Bake for 35-40 minutes total but turn the pan at the halfway mark.
 If the loaf is browning too quickly, tent with foil.
-Remove to cooling rack when bread is done (will sound hollow when you rap on the loaf.
-Serve when cool.
+Remove to a cooling rack when the bread is done (will sound hollow when you rap on the loaf).